mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ### Geometry Type Wiring Object

-This type of geometry is used to describe an electrical device (XML node `<WiringObject>`).
+This type of geometry is used to describe an electrical device that can be wired (XML node `<WiringObject>`).
 The currently defined XML attributes of an electrical geometry are specified in [table 100](#user-content-table-100 ).